-Council for Indigenous, Relevance, Communication, Leadership and Excellence (CIRCLE)
+Council for Indigenous Relevancy, Communication, Leadership and Excellence (CIRCLE)

 Innovative Leadership Network (ILN)

-The Innovative Leadership Network (ILN) is a service-wide Employee Resource Group (ERG) dedicated to enhancing the culture of the National Park Service by fostering creativity, leadership development, communication, idea sharing, innovative action, and the empowerment of NPS employees at all levels.
-By fostering innovation and empowerment we will help transform agency culture and make the National Park Service a model of a modern, 21st century agency.
-In so doing, as we move into our second century, we will recapture the innovative, pioneering spirit that was present at our inception, and make the National Park Service one of the best places to work in the federal government.
-To learn more, email Innovative_Leadership_Network@nps.gov.
+The Innovative Leadership Network (ILN) is dedicated to enhancing the culture of the NPS by fostering creativity, leadership development, communication, idea sharing, innovative action, and the empowerment of NPS employees at all levels.
+In so doing, we will make the NPS one of the best places to work in the federal government.

-The National Park Service LGBTQ ERG serves the agency and its employees by addressing the unique needs of lesbian, gay, bisexual, transgender, and queer personnel and visitors.
-The group formed in April 2015 and will enhance the visibility of LGBTQ history in the National Park System and assist the agency in improving the working environment for and hiring, retaining, and improving visibility of its LGBTQ employees.
-For more information, contact LGBTQ_ERG@nps.gov.
+The LGBTQ ERG addresses the needs of lesbian, gay, bisexual, transgender, and queer employees, potential employees, visitors, and potential visitors.
+The group formed in April 2015 and endeavors to support interpretive opportunities for LGBTQ history in the National Park System and to assist the agency in improving the working environment for all through increased hiring, retention and visibility of LGBTQ employees.